Asian shares mostly higher as inflation worries dog Wall St

-BANGKOK (AP) — Shares were mostly higher in Asia on Monday after Wall Street closed out another bumpy week with a mixed performance.
+BANGKOK (AP) — Shares were mostly higher in Asia on Monday after Wall Street closed out another bumpy week marked by uneasiness over the outlook for inflation and interest rates.

 U.S. futures edged lower, while oil prices advanced.
 U.S. markets will be closed for a holiday Monday.